 Sinkers

-The mooching technique can be especially deadly near kelp beds or in and around points or shallow bays / coves.
+The mooching technique can be especially deadly near kelp beds, in and around points, or in shallow bays/coves.
 The Strait has a lot of kelp beds, especially around Sekiu where you can have great results mooching.
-There are still folks that fish in the puget sound that still only mooch and do quite well.
+There are still folks that fish in the Puget Sound that still only mooch and do quite well.
 We wrote a how-to page for motor mooching specifically that may help you get started.

 Jigging for Salmon